 - A review panel shall have the authority to do all things necessary and appropriate to discharge its duties.
 All decisions of a review panel shall be made by majority vote.
 The powers of a review panel include the following: - a.
 Receiving relevant evidence and ruling upon the admission of evidence; - b.
 Regulating the course of a proceeding and the conduct of the parties and their counsel; - c.
 Holding prehearing and other conferences for purposes other than discussing the merits of the issues in controversy, and requiring the attendance at any such conference of at least one representative of each party; - d.
-Determining motions on procedural issues brought before or during hearings, including the making of directions on the process to be followed on motions; and - e.
-Receiving statements of facts agreed upon by the parties, in place of all or some of the evidence. - 707 A review panel shall, at any stage of the review proceeding, make orders for: - a.
+Determining motions on procedural issues brought before or during hearings, including the making of directions on the process to be followed on motions; - e.
+Receiving statements of facts agreed upon by the parties, in place of all or some of the evidence; and - f.
+Imposing, affirming, quashing or varying an interim order including those made pursuant to Rule 609. - A review panel shall, at any stage of the review proceeding, make orders for: - a.
 The provision of particulars; and - b.
 The production and exchange of documents and other information in the possession of the parties relevant to the issues in the proceeding, including witness statements, transcripts of testimony taken during the course of any relevant Investigation, and reports of expert witnesses.